Last Updated on

 Come and explore the speakers and speaker magnets with you today.

 The core component responsible for making sound in an audio device is a speaker, commonly known as a speaker.
 Whether it is a stereo or headphones, this key component is indispensable.
 The speaker is a kind of transducing device that converts electrical signals into acoustic signals.
 The performance of the speaker has a great influence on the sound quality.
-If you want to understand the horn magnetism, you must first start with the sounding principle of the horn.
+If you want to understand speaker magnetism, you must first start with the sounding principle of the speaker.

 In the case of the same magnet volume and the same voice coil, the magnet performance has a direct impact on the sound quality of the speaker: